nikhilgiji/nikhilgiji/README.md

 - 🔭 &nbsp; I'm currently working on developing an opensource ML library
 - 📫 &nbsp; I have keen interest in the area of machine perception for health care and automotive domains
 - 📫 &nbsp; How to reach me:[@nikhilgiji](https://twitter.com/NikhilGiji) or <a rel="me" href="nikhilgiji3@gmail.com">mailme</a>
-- 🤔 I’m looking for help with learning computer vision for autonomous systems
+- 🤔 &nbsp; I’m looking for help with learning computer vision for autonomous systems
-- ⚡ Quote: It's not magic, it's talent and sweat
+- ⚡ &nbsp; Fact: It's not magic, it's talent and sweat